-Julia Buxton is a specialist on Latin America and the region’s evolving political, economic and security architecture.
-She is an expert on Venezuela, receiving her PhD from the London School of Economics, where she also studied for her MA (Distinction) in Comparative Politics.
-Outside of her geographic specialism, Julia has thematic expertise on democratisation and transition processes, post conflict recovery (SSR: Security Sector Reform; DDR: Demobilisation, Disarmament and Reintegration) and conflict analysis, including conflict sensitive design and policy implementation, as well as gender and gender sensitive design.
-Her work in this area is based on her policy and consultancy experience, including with USAID, Sida (Sweden), Foreign Ministry of Finland and the UK Department for International Development.
-Buxton previously directed the British Council INSPIRE three year capacity building partnership with Fatima Jinnah Women University in Pakistan.
+Buxton is a specialist on Latin America and an expert on Venezuela, receiving her PhD from the London School of Economics, where she also studied for her MA (Distinction) in Comparative Politics.
+She has thematic expertise on democratisation and transition processes, post conflict recovery (SSR: Security Sector Reform; DDR: Demobilisation, Disarmament and Reintegration) and conflict analysis, including conflict sensitive design and policy implementation, as well as gender and gender sensitive design.
+Her work in this area is based on consultancy experience with USAID, Sida (Sweden), Foreign Ministry of Finland, UK Department for International Development and USAID.

 Her academic publications include: